bparanj/crystal/electronics/experiments/queue/pulldown-circuit.md

    - Connect the other side of the pushbutton switch to ground (GND).
    - At the junction between the switch and ground, connect a 10 kΩ resistor between this point and ground.

-3. LED and Observation Point:
-   - Connect an LED (with a 330Ω resistor in series) between the junction of the switch and ground, and the positive power supply.
+   Connect an LED (with a 330Ω resistor in series) between the junction of the switch and ground, and the positive power supply.
 The LED will turn on when the junction goes HIGH.

 ### Procedure